 Without a license, an app can retrieve a total of 1000 OData objects per day for each runtime instance.
-After that limit is exceeded, an error will occur when users try to retrieve more data.
-The number of consumed objects per day is reset at midnight in the timezone of the Mendix Runtime scheduler (which can be defined in the app Project Settings).
+After that limit is exceeded, an error occurs when users try to retrieve more data.
+The number of consumed objects per day is reset at midnight in the time zone of the Mendix Runtime scheduler (which can be defined in the Scheduled Event Time Zone of the App Settings).

-Contact your Mendix Admin or Data Hub Admin to find out what type of Data Hub license your organization has.
+Contact your Mendix Admin to find out what type of Data Hub license your organization has.